edjeong99/noteServer/README.md

 Front-end and Back-end each took 4 days to develop as part of Lambda School's curriculum.
 I then deployed both Front-end and Back-end.

 Based on the school project, I am making several changes to improve.
-Some of the main changes are
+Two main changes are
 - using MongoDB
 - deploying at AWS